tluyben/npm-cache/README.md

 This will:
 - Find all `package.json` files (excluding node_modules)
-- Extract all dependencies
+- Extract all dependencies **with their exact version specs** from package.json
-- Cache each unique package
+- Cache each unique package@version combination
+- **Respects pinned versions and version ranges** (^, ~, >=, etc.)
+- If different projects use different versions of the same package, all versions are cached

 #### Add a local package to the cache:
 ```bash